Copy editing

 When does a copy edit happen?

 The copy edit (also known as line edit) is typically only performed on a manuscript that’s completed a development edit phase and then been revised appropriately by the author.
-All major issues should now be resolved, meaning it’s now time to polish by correcting/improving the actual text, and after the copy edit the manuscript should be more or less ready to publish.
-Copy editing is typically the final major editing stage, although it is followed by a proofing run wherever possible.
+All major issues should now be resolved, meaning it’s time to polish by correcting/improving the actual text.
+Copy editing is the final major editing stage and should result in a ready-to-publish manuscript, although it is followed by a proofing run wherever possible.

 What does a copy edit look like?

-This edit is a full read-through with grammar, spelling, word repetitions, inappropriate adjectives/adverbs, awkward English, etc. directly corrected in the text.
+This edit is a detailed parse of the full manuscript with grammar, spelling, word repetitions, inappropriate adjectives/adverbs, awkward English, errors, etc. directly corrected in the text.
 It is done using Microsoft Word tracked changes along with explanations and other editor communication in embedded comments.

 When the author gets a copy edit back it’s quite a mess of the original (black) text and modified (red) text.
 The reason it has to be this way is because it’s always the author’s decision what changes to accept/reject: the document therefore has to be an amalgam of the original manuscript and the editor’s proposed changes.

 Many editors simply won’t go beyond text correction at this stage…but this goes against my maxim of always trying my best to improve the manuscript.
-Whilst I won’t revisit issues I raised in the development edit that the author has decided upon (not aligned with my suggestions), any inconsistency with plot, characters, scenes, etc. will be highlighted.
-I will typically provide an inline edit that I feel solves the issue – it normally explains things more clearly than just a comment, and if the author chooses to accept it then it cuts down the work required from them.
+Whilst I won’t revisit issues I raised in the development edit that the author has decided upon, any inconsistency with plot, characters, scenes, etc. will be highlighted.
+Depending on the issue, I will sometimes provide an inline edit that I feel solves the issue – this way explains things more clearly than just a comment, and if the author chooses to accept it then it cuts down the work required from them.
+Broader problems may require pausing the edit and discussing solutions with the author.

 This is going back into development edit territory, but my view is that if it’s needed then so be it.